benji-york/manuel/README.rst

 Manuel
 ======

-Manuel helps you write strong documentattion that makes your your library, API, or project ledgable to the reader in a way that is hard to accomplish otherwise.
+Manuel helps you write strong documentation that makes your your library, API, or project understandable to the reader in a way that is hard to accomplish otherwise.

 Here's an example of how Manuel works: lets say that you are creating a new Python library and want to develop it in a